mieow/vampire-character/readme.txt

 You can try out character generation on the plugin website.

+= I have an idea for a great new feature! =

+Please email me at storyteller@plugin.gvlarp.com with your suggestion.

+= I found a problem with the plugin =

+Please email me at storyteller@plugin.gvlarp.com with information on the problem.
+Include exactly what you were doing when you saw the problem and a screen shot to demonstrate the issue.
+Also include any error messages.

 == Screenshots ==

 1. View your character sheet
-2. Edit a character sheet (storyteller)
+2. Edit a character sheet
 3. PDF character sheet
 4. Spend Experience

 == Changelog ==

+= 2.3 =

+* Updates as a result of feedback from Wordpress.org plugin submission ** Table data that may cause Copyright issues has been removed from initial data
+* ...

+= 2.2 =

+* Preparation for submitting to Wordpress.org

 = 2.1 =

-* updated newline encoding for FPDF lib files so that they didn't get corrupted when WP unzipped them and put in double-newlines thereby breaking the PHP
+* Updated newline encoding for FPDF lib files so that they didn't get corrupted when WP unzipped them and put in double-newlines thereby breaking the PHP
 * Wordpress 4.2 WP_List_Tables class has changed and broke the plugin.
 Made custom class using old version of the WP code.